oceylantr/Kollekto/README.md

 I choose InfluxDB for saving data; it is a special timeseries DB with great performance on listings.
 Also InfluxData team bounded Telegraf for transmitting data, Kapacitor for alerting, Chronograf for admin, data monitoring and graphing tool like Graphana in a stack.

+How will DB and backend will communicate?
+Answer is Statsd plugin of Telegraf.
+We are sending commands like "nc xx to this network" with Lynx plugin from NPM and use it to send metrics values to Statsd server living via a plugin inside Telegraf.

 In server-side part, I am giving vote to HapiJS for shortening development time; it is easy to add a new route in seconds.
 Built in WalmartLabs to fix performance problems in days of going crazy of market.

 Using a simple frontend page to make ajax-get calls to Hapi backend.